Maryland Planning Commissioners Association

 - Providing regional and statewide workshops on planning and zoning issues of mutual interest and concern.

-Founded in 1983 and headquartered in Baltimore, the Maryland Planning Commissioners Association (MPCA) is dedicated to the continuing education and professionalism of the state's citizen planners who serve as members of planning commissions, planning boards and boards of appeals.
-Most of these citizen planners serve as volunteers.
+Founded in 1983 and headquartered in Baltimore, the MPCA is dedicated to the continuing education and professionalism of those who serve as members of planning commissions, planning boards and boards of appeals.
+Many of those are citizen planners who serve as volunteers.
+All members of a planning commission or board and/or board of appeals in Maryland counties and municipalities (incorporated cities, towns and villages) that exercise planning authority are members of the MPCA.

-MPCA changed its name in 2007 from the Maryland Citizen Planners Association (MCPA) to better identify its mission of professionalism.
+MPCA changed its name in 2007 from the Maryland Citizen Planners Association (MCPA) to better identify its mission of improving knowledge among its members.